mharis-ai/ml-ai-learning-journey/phase01-python-git-foundations/course03-git-and-github/README.md

 This course is part of **Phase01 – Python and Git Foundations**:

 > 🔸 **Git and GitHub – Chai aur Code (Youtube)**
 As part of my structured 10-phase ML/AI Engineering roadmap, this course focuses on building strong version control skills using Git and GitHub.
-Upon completion, I will proceed to **Phase 02 – Data Analysis, SQL, Algorithms, and Engineering**.
+Upon completion, I will proceed to **Phase 02 – DSA, Data Analysis, SQL and Data Engineering**.